COVID-19: Affected Events and Venue Guidelines

 If a performance you have tickets for has been cancelled:

-Please consider the generous act of donating your ticket value back to the Reilly as we are a 501(c)3 and this heroic act will help us weather the storm and keep musicians, staff and entertainment professionals employed during the coming weeks.
-If you are not in a position to donate, you can exchange your tickets for a future Reilly show, receive Reilly credit, or receive a refund.
-Contact our box office at firstname.lastname@example.org.
+Contact our box office at email@example.com to let us know what you would like to do with your tickets.
 You may call us, but please know that Email will be the best way to exchange or refund your tickets due to the high call volume at our box office.
 In your Email request to us, please include:

 - Name of purchaser